 In the North Atlantic region (used for flights from Europe to/from North America), aircraft are required by ICAO from 29th of March 2018 to have FANS 1/A capability if they wish to use the preferred aircraft tracks and altitudes between 35,000ft and 39,000ft (see ICAO EUR NAT Doc 007).
-[From 2020, this Satcom mandate has been expanded to all airspace above 29,000ft in the North Atlantic Region].
+From 2020, this satcom mandate has been expanded to cover all airspace above 29,000ft in the North Atlantic Region.
 According to these procedures, “If a flight experiences an equipment failure prior to departure which renders the aircraft non-DLM (Data Link Mandate) compliant, the flight should re-submit a flight plan so as to remain clear of the NAT DLM airspace".
 Aircraft without FANS 1/A capability would have to use tracks and altitudes, which might require additional fuel burn.

-2.2 The Iris programme within the European Union [Text to be updated]
+2.2 The Iris programme within the European Union

-The Iris programme was initiated by the European Union Aviation Safety Agency (EASA) with the aim of making aviation safer by developing new satellite based air-ground communication system for air traffic management (ATM).
-Iris requires enhancements to be made to the provision of the Inmarsat Swift Broadband Safety (SBB) system, so that it can meet the safety, performance and cost requirements for ATM communication in the crowded European airspace.
+The Iris programme was initiated by the European Space Agency (ESA) with the aim of making aviation safer by developing a new satellite-based air-ground communication system for air traffic management (ATM).

-Iris is a part of a much broader push to modernise how air traffic control is managed in collaboration with the Single European Sky ATM Research (SESAR) joint undertaking launched in 2006 by Eurocontrol and the European Union.
-Iris (as a part of the SESAR project) is designed to improve air traffic management over continental and transoceanic airspace and, in its context, new terminals for aircraft should meet the new standards and new blocking requirements. it is assumed that MES terminals operating under Iris project are not subject to pfd limit during the first phase as the European Commission and Eurocontrol have been informed of the recommended blocking level.
-[However, it is noted, Iris MES terminals would require protection from the Phase 2 PFD limits.]
+Iris is a part of a much broader push to modernise how air traffic control is managed in collaboration with the Single European Sky ATM Research (SESAR) joint undertaking launched in 2006 by EUROCONTROL and the European Union.
+Iris (as a part of the SESAR project) is designed to improve air traffic management over continental and transoceanic airspace and, in its context, new terminals for aircraft should meet the new standards and new blocking requirements.
+It is noted that Iris MES terminals would require protection from the Phase 2 PFD limits.

-[to be updated and clarified]

-Following the completion of the Iris precursor evaluation stage that ran from October 2016 until June 2018, Iris is planned to commence the initial operational capability (IOC) stage shortly.
-Iris IOC comprises of upgrades to ground infrastructure serving the Inmarsat-4 and Alphasat satellites as well as the installation of Iris capable Satcom equipment on commercial flights operating within the European airspace and supporting air traffic control communication from late 2019.
-The primary concern for the existing installed base is the potential impact of interference on aircraft using MSS services for Automatic Dependent Surveillance – Contract (ADS-C), Controller-Pilot Data Link Communications (CPDLC), as well critical operational data link services via the Aircraft Communications Addressing and Reporting System (ACARS) using MSS communications.
-This could potentially lead to disruption of departure/dispatch procedures and normal FANS operational procedures at the airport.
-Because these operations of primary concern generally include flight segments over oceanic or remote airspace with origin or destination points outside of the EU, the vast majority of such operations are conducted into and out of airports with port of entry facilities.
+Iris service deployment has comprised of upgrades to ground infrastructure serving the Inmarsat-4 series, Alphasat and Inmarsat-6F1 satellites, and requires the installation of Iris capable satcom equipment on commercial flights operating within the European airspace and supporting air traffic control communication.
+The first Iris commercial flights started in January 2024.
+The potential impact of interference on aircraft using MSS services could lead to disruption of departure/dispatch procedures and normal FANS operational procedures at the airport.

-3. Area within the airport for the [operation of aeronautical L-band MES and/or pre-flight checks
+3. Area within the airport for the operation of aeronautical L-band MES or pre-flight checks

-Proportionate solutions could be implemented to address potential blocking of L-band aeronautical MES receivers in specific areas or locations.
+Measures could be implemented to address potential blocking of L-band aeronautical MES receivers in specific areas or locations.